-MultiplicativeExpression:

-UnaryExpression

-MultiplicativeExpression \ UnaryExpression

-MultiplicativeExpression / UnaryExpression
+MultiplicativeExpression : UnaryExpression MultiplicativeExpression UnaryExpression MultiplicativeExpression / UnaryExpression MultiplicativeExpression % UnaryExpression

-$\textit{MultiplicativeExpression} \ \ \textit{UnaryExpression}$

-$The \ production \ \textit{Multiplicative Expression} \ : \textit{Multiplicative Expression} \ @ \ \textit{Unary Expression}, \ where \ @ \ stands$ for one of the operators in the above definitions, is evaluated as follows:
+The production MultiplicativeExpression : MultiplicativeExpression @ UnaryExpression, where @ stands for one of the operators in the above definitions, is evaluated as follows:

-- Evaluate MultiplicativeExpression.
+- 1. Evaluate MultiplicativeExpression.

-- Call GetValue(Result(1)).
+- 2. Call GetValue(Result(1)).

 - 3. Evaluate UnaryExpression.

-- Call GetValue(Result(3)).
+- 4. Call GetValue(Result(3)).

-- If Type(Result(2)) is Decimal and Type(Result(4)) is Decimal, then

-- a.
-Perform the corresponding Decimal method (multiplication, division, remainder) with arguments Result(2) and Result(4).

-- Return Result(5a).

-- 6. Call ToNumber(Result(2)).
+- 5. Call ToNumber(Result(2)).

-- 7. Call ToNumber(Result(4)).
+- 6. Call ToNumber(Result(4)).

-- Apply the specified operation (\, /, or %) to Result(5) and Result(7).
+- 7. Apply the specified operation (, /, or %) to Result(5) and Result(6).
 See the notes below (11.5.1, 11.5.2, 11.5.3).

-- 9. Return Result(8).
+- 8. Return Result(7).

-11.5.1 Applying the \ Operator
+11.5.1 Applying the Operator

-The \ operator performs multiplication, producing the product of its operands.
+The operator performs multiplication, producing the product of its operands.
 Multiplication is commutative.
 Multiplication is not always associative in ECMAScript, because of finite precision.